 For desktop video inventories, almost 67% of publishers use header bidding, and half of them have also planned to increase the usage in the upcoming 12 months.
 However, 11.70% of publishers haven’t implemented video header bidding yet.
 But the positive aspect is that they have planned to get started with the strategy for video ad inventories.

 In the case of mobile web inventories, 59% of publishers have implemented video header bidding for a year and plan to increase usage in the next 12 months.
-On the other hand, 25% of publishers are still confused whether to start with it or not.
+On the other hand, 25% of publishers are still confused about whether to start with it or not.
 However, they have planned to get started with video header bidding for mobile web inventories by the end of 2020.

-Header bidding is changing the programmatic advertising as we know it.
+Header bidding is changing programmatic advertising as we know it.
 The ability to connect with several SSPs, ad exchanges, and ad networks in real-time is probably the biggest advantage of running header bidding on the inventories.
 Still why publishers are hesitant and have second thoughts about video header bidding?

 Challenges in Video Header Bidding